wormholer/KAP-manual/en/upgrade/upgrade_kylin.en.md

    $KYLIN_HOME/bin/metastore.sh refresh-cube-signature
    ```

-8. If you are upgrading the system to KAP 2.4.X, you are required to migrate ACL data.
+8. If you are upgrading from Apache Kylin <2.1, you are required to migrate ACL data.
 Run commands below:

    ```shell
    $KYLIN_HOME/bin/kylin.sh org.apache.kylin.tool.AclTableMigrationCLI MIGRATE